spinnaker-hackathon/gardening/README.md

     - April 8, 4:00-8:00 PM - Open Office Hours @ Armory

 ## When is the event?
-The event will take place on April 9 & 10, 2020.
+The first event will take place on April 9 & 10, 2020.

 ### Hackathon Schedule
 *Hint: At the end of your US workday, try passing work to teammates in Asia Pacific or UK/Europe so they can move the project forward during their daytime hours*